We have six stormwater harvesting projects in operation in the western suburbs of Melbourne.

 A system of drains carries stormwater to a 3 million litre capacity holding pond, providing 75 per cent of the site’s water.
 The Green Gully Park project has helped to save 41 million litres of Melbourne’s drinking water, that would otherwise have been used for irrigation, each year.

-The Paisley Park Stormwater Harvesting is a joint initiative undertaken by Hobsons Bay City Council and City West Water, developed to reduce the reliance on drinking water for irrigation for sports grounds, and to improve the quality of Melbourne’s waterways.
+The Paisley Park Stormwater Harvesting is a joint initiative undertaken by Hobsons Bay City Council and Greater Western Water, developed to reduce the reliance on drinking water for irrigation for sports grounds, and to improve the quality of Melbourne’s waterways.

 Stormwater is treated by a series of wetland ponds for the irrigation of sporting ovals and a bowls club located within Paisley Park in Altona North.